HEERA ALAYA

 Age is just a number.

-AS: True.
-I have always been defiant.
-As you shared earlier, I didn’t want to get married to produce children; I wanted to live on my terms.
+AS: That’s right.
+I have always embraced a defiant spirit.
+As you shared earlier, I didn’t want to get married to produce children.
+I want to live on my terms.

 I have paid a steep price for being my person.

-You use art as therapy for children at Guria.
-What is it about art that makes children receptive?
+You utilise art as therapy for children at Guria.
+What is it about art that makes children receptive to it?

-AS: When you create art—gardening and writing are also art—your fingers move, and you create from the heart and the soul.
+AS: When you create art—whether it’s painting, gardening, or writing—your fingers move, and you create from the heart and the soul.
 I plant ideas and encourage children to draw natural elements (instead of buildings); in the process, children shrink, becoming part of trees and birds.
-The children at Guria were some of the most violent, but they have now been transformed by art.
+The children at Guria were once some of the most violent, but art has played a transformative role in their lives.

-Guria is based in Varanasi [a city in Uttar Pradesh, also known as Benaras or Kashi].
-What makes Varanasi—a sacred Hinduism pilgrimage site—a destination for the flesh trade?
-Are locals and visitors aware of the scale of child trafficking and child prostitution in this holy city?
+Guria is located in Varanasi [a city in Uttar Pradesh, also known as Benaras or Kashi].
+What makes Varanasi—a sacred pilgrimage site in Hinduism—also a destination for the flesh trade?
+Are the locals and visitors aware of the extent of child trafficking and prostitution that occurs in this holy city?

-SM: Benaras has one of the largest brothels in the world.
+SM: Benaras is home to one of the largest brothels in the world.
 The sex trade in Benaras is flourishing because of sex tourism and industrialisation.
 And yes, people are aware of trafficking and child prostitution in Benaras.

 What is the difference between child prostitution and second-generation prostitution, and how do they tie into sex tourism?

-SM: Child prostitution involves children below 18 years of age.
+SM: Child prostitution refers to the exploitation of individuals under 18 years of age.
 In contrast, second-generation prostitution is a vicious circle where the daughter follows in her mother’s footsteps, who works as a prostitute.

-AS: Sex tourism takes place wherever tourism is influenced by sex—in red-light areas, highways, hotels, trains, tourist spots, etc. For instance, Benaras is a significant hub attracting foreigners and out-of-state [within India].
+AS: Sex tourism occurs wherever tourism is influenced by sex—in red-light areas, highways, hotels, trains, tourist spots, etc, for example, Benaras serves as a significant hub attracting both foreign visitors and individuals from other regions within India.

 What makes human trafficking an invisible crime?

-AS: Often, it is people experiencing poverty and the illiterate who are trafficked.
+AS: Often, it is vulnerable individuals, particularly those living in poverty or lacking education, who fall victim to trafficking.
 If the police catch a woman, she will claim that the man [her trafficker] is her husband—because she truly believes he will marry her once they cross the border, let’s say, Nepal.
 Only after another six months of wooing her, and into the seventh month, when her trafficker starts beating and pimping her, the woman realises she has been trafficked.
-Unfortunately, the police can’t help the parents who register a missing person case, as the woman has declared her love for the man.
-The trafficked woman is used as a shield to protect her trafficker.
+Tragically, the police are unable to assist the parents who file a missing persons report, as the woman has publicly professed her love for the man.
+In this way, she becomes a shield that protects her trafficker.

 How dreadful.

-Another deplorable fact in contemporary India is that a new child victim has to provide sexual favours to the police and pay them a monthly fee as a commission.
+Another deplorable fact in contemporary India is that vulnerable children often find themselves coerced into providing sexual favours to the police, who also demand a monthly fee as their commission.

 AS: The people who are supposed to protect girls are part of the crime—the police run the whole business of prostitution.
 And yes, the girls’ brothel keeper pays a fee to the police, mahina [monthly commission].
-This practice [of taking a commission from crimes] is happening in Mumbai [capital of Maharashtra] and Chennai [capital of Tamilnadu].
-Girls are supplied [for sex] to hotels, and the police are not only aware, but they also collect their commission from every hotel as well as demand sex favours from trafficked and prostituted girls and women.
+This practice [of taking a commission on crimes] is happening in Mumbai [the capital of Maharashtra] and Chennai [the capital of Tamil Nadu].
+Girls are supplied [for sex] to hotels, where the police not only remain aware of these activities but also collect commissions from each establishment.
+Additionally, they exploit trafficked and prostituted girls and women by demanding sexual favours.

 You know, Heera, what disturbs me is that the so-called educated people of the civil society don’t know the truth, and not knowing the truth is fatal.
 Herein lies the problem.
 The privileged exist like a stone without feelings, in their cocoons, with consumer goods; they are so sucked into consumerism that their minds and souls have been eaten up.